-Construction project management software refers to a set of tools that enable teams and users to collaborate on a construction project.
-Using it, you can add, update and share the project information, as well as grant access to it and permit granular management to users.
+Construction project management software refers to a set of tools that enable teams to collaborate on a construction project.
+Using it, you can add, update and share the project information, as well as synchronize the documentation, track the progress, build reports, and analyse data.

-Such tools can be integrated with other software, for example CAD apps or analytics platforms, to allow for full-cycle project management.
+Such tools are often integrated with one another and other software, for example CAD apps, or analytics platforms, to enable full-cycle project management.

 Being able to fill in data in the offline mode is crucial for crews working on remote sites with unstable Internet connection.